gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 #### History of Community Engagement:

 - Regularly answer technical questions and doubts of students from my college and help them in their tasks.
-- Active participant in the [Gtech Mulearn](https://discord.gg/tech-community) where I help newcomers and share my knowledge.
+- Active participant in Gtech Mulearn where I help newcomers and share my knowledge in my college.
-- Active user in GitHub for the purpose backend web development and deployment os websites.
+- Active user in GitHub for the purpose of backend web development and deployment of websites.
 - Active user in LinkedIn where I post and share valuable content.

 #### Highly Visible Technical Content: